45 Most Common Types of Spiders in Florida

 These spiders are active at night, using their jumping skills to hunt on leaves or under rocks for prey.
 This spider will not harm humans unless they are severely provoked and will only bite when they feel threatened.

 Also, when they feel unsafe, they can emit a foul-smelling scent to ward off predators.
-Females produce silk as an egg case which may be used as nesting material if necessary.
+Females produce silk as an egg case, which may be used as nesting material.
 Both males and females live for about 1 year but often do not survive after mating.

 32. Tropical Orbweaver

-Tropical orbweavers are types of spiders in Florida They can be found in Brazil, Honduras, and Trinidad and Tobago.
+Tropical orb weavers are a type of spiders in Florida.
+They can be found in Brazil, Honduras, and Trinidad and Tobago.
 They typically reside in plants; they do not make webs.

 33. Magnolia Green Jumping Spider

-Eriophora transmarina, also known as the magnolia green jumping spider, is one of the most common types of spiders in Florida.
+Eriophora transmarina, also known as the magnolia green jumping spider, is one of Florida’s most common types of spiders.

 This jumper typically lives on tree trunks, leaves, and woodpiles near water or along small water courses.